altocodenl/tagaway-mobile/tagaway/lib/readme.md

 ## TODO

 - No separate modal for new tag, just create or select
+- When a piv being uploaded is tagged with tag X, show it in green if you switch back to tagging with tag X.
+- Discuss: button that toggles: show O, show X, show O X.
 - In local, show intermediate state for pivs (tagged but still uploading)
 - In local, make counter remember which local pivs have already been tagged with this tag
 - Handle errors with snackbar